 Brent: Two chili-cheese dogs.

 Brent: OK.
 Two chili-cheese dogs.

 - Inverted in Three's Company: Mr. Roper orders two beers, then his wife orders a white wine.
 Mr. Roper's expression shows that one of the beers was for Mrs. Roper.

-- In Scrubs Dr. Cox had just reunited with his pregnant ex-wife and poured two glasses of scotch.
-She makes mention that she's pregnant and he says "Yeah, they're both for me."
+- Dr. Cox has just reunited with his pregnant ex-wife and poured two glasses of scotch.
+She mentions that she's pregnant, and he says, "Yeah, they're both for me."

 - Another episode has Dr. Kelso order two large drinks in a tropical bar.
 JD thinks, incorrectly, that he's going to be given one of them.
 "Can I at least have the fruit?"
 "Go away."

 - A fairly common gag in 30 Rock:

 - Big Eater Liz Lemon, while at a corporate retreat, announces to Jack that breakfast is complementary while carrying two plates piled with food.
 They're both for her.